RFK Racing: Greg Biffle (1998–2000)

-Chuck Hossfield (2001)
+Chuck Hossfeld (2001)

 With Biffle moving up to the Busch Series, in 2001, Roush hired Winston Modified Tour driver Chuck Hossfeld to drive the truck after he won 2000 Roush "Gong Show" competition.
 Hossfeld struggled in his rookie year, and soon he was released, with Jon Wood driving the truck for the remainder of the season.

 Jon Wood (2001–2004)

-Wood's audition was impressive enough to earn him a full-time run in 2002, and he posted twelve top-ten finishes in the U.S. Navy sponsored truck and finished 12th in points in his first full year.
+Wood's audition was impressive enough to earn him a full-time run in 2002, and he posted twelve top-ten finishes in the U.S. Navy sponsored truck and finished twelfth in points in his first full year.
 Wood had two wins the next year and finished 15th in points in 2004 before moving on to JTG Racing in the Busch Series.

 Todd Kluever (2005)

 In 2005, Todd Kluever, another "Gong Show" winner, piloted the truck sponsored by Shell Rotella T and World Financial Group.
 Kluever earned six top five and twelve top ten finishes in his rookie season, winning the Rookie of the Year award.